chnm/thatcamp-org/wp-content/plugins/nurelm-get-posts/readme.txt

 accept a few additional options:

 - ul\_class.
 This is the class assigned to the bullet list, with a default of "get_posts_class".

 - fields.
 This is a comma separated list of fields to show, taken right from the [wp_posts database table fields](http://codex.wordpress.org/Database_Description/2.7#Table:_wp_posts).
 Some of the more interesting fields you can use in this list include post_title, post_date, and post_excerpt (you'll find more in the table description referenced above).
 The default is "post_title".
+In addition to standard fields, you can also use "post_featured_image" here to pull the corresponding featured image, or "custom_text" to add your own text.

 - fields\_classes.
 Another comma separated list that lets you assign a class to each of the fields specified above, which will be provided via a <span> tag wrapped around the field.
 The default value for this list is "post_title_class".

 - fields\_make\_link.
 One more comma separated list that lets you choose which of your fields are links to the post.
 It is a list of either "true" or "false" values ... values of "true" make the corresponding field a link.
 The default is "true".

+- post\_featured\_image\_size.
+Defaults to "thumbnail" but can also be "medium", "large" and "full" (the size of the image you uploaded).

+- custom\_text\_value.
+If you choose "custom_text" as one of the fields to display, this is what will be displayed.

 A couple of examples: